 “Tim was in a surfing accident in Malibu this afternoon.”

 “Oh, no. Is he alright?
 Does he need proof of insurance?”

 “We went to Zuma Beach.
-I had bought him swim fins.
-He went out too far and was crushed by a massive wave.
+I’d bought him swim fins.
+He went out too far and was crushed by a massive wave and drowned.
 He never regained consciousness.
-The lifeguards tried to revive him but he was pronounced dead here at the hospital.”
+The lifeguards tried to revive him.
+He was pronounced dead here at the hospital.”

-I couldn’t suppress the sobs anymore.
+I can’t suppress the sobs anymore.
 “I loved him so much.”

-Jay was sobbing, too.
+Jay is sobbing, too.
 “Me, too.
 Just not the way you do.”

-We laughed, and then I felt guilty.
+We laugh, and then I feel guilty.
 “Was it wrong?
 Is that why he died?”

-“Don’t think that way.
+“Don’t ever think that way.
 Everyone loved him.
 You were so lucky that he loved you back.”

 “I never understood it.
 It was a roller coaster that never stopped.”
-I felt I had crashed.
+It feels like I crashed.

 “There’s so many things that need to be done.
 I’ll call Michael, my boss, in Miami.
 Can you call Tim’s boss here at Universal?”